broadinstitute/gatk-sv/README.md

 The same requirements apply to family IDs in the PED file, as well as batch IDs and the cohort ID provided as workflow inputs.

-Sample IDs are provided to [GatherSampleEvidence](#gather-sample-evidence) directly and need not match sample names from the BAM/CRAM headers or GVCFs. `GetSampleID.wdl` can be used to fetch BAM sample IDs and also generates a set of alternate IDs that are considered safe for this pipeline; alternatively, [this script](https://github.com/talkowski-lab/gnomad_sv_v3/blob/master/sample_id/convert_sample_ids.py) transforms a list of sample IDs to fit these requirements.
+Sample IDs are provided to [GatherSampleEvidence](#gather-sample-evidence) directly and need not match sample names from the BAM/CRAM headers. `GetSampleID.wdl` can be used to fetch BAM sample IDs and also generates a set of alternate IDs that are considered safe for this pipeline; alternatively, [this script](https://github.com/talkowski-lab/gnomad_sv_v3/blob/master/sample_id/convert_sample_ids.py) transforms a list of sample IDs to fit these requirements.
 Currently, sample IDs can be replaced again in [GatherBatchEvidence](#gather-batch-evidence).

 The following inputs will need to be updated with the transformed sample IDs:
 * Sample ID list for [GatherSampleEvidence](#gather-sample-evidence) or [GatherBatchEvidence](#gather-batch-evidence)